 If you can’t hang pots and pans from the ceiling of your kitchen, how about attaching a towel rail to the wall or side of a cupboard, then using hooks to hang your pans?

-No storage space for your cookbooks?
-Try mounting a magazine rack to a wall space or the side of cupboards to store your favourite recipe books, food magazines, and recipe cards.
+Mount a magazine rack to wall space or the side of cupboards to store your favorite recipe books, food magazines, and recipe cards.

-It may sound strange, but fabric or plastic shoe organisers are great for creating extra space on the back of your kitchen door or inside bigger cupboards.
-Use these organisers to store items like small kitchen utensils, spice jars, or packets of food.
+It may sound strange, but fabric or plastic shoe organizers are great for creating extra space on the back of your kitchen door, or inside bigger cupboards.
+Use these organizers to store items like small kitchen utensils, spice jars, or packets of food.